iMarckDEV/aws_examples_etl/glue_1/README.md

 To ensure that group assignments are not repeated, I validate them using a hashing mechanism during the join operation.

+And finally i saved the data like parquet, using the out parameters in S3 to don't harcode the paths, this's a particular case for DynamoDB use.

 ## Libraries Imports